vanillabp/business-cockpit/README.md

 web-application at compile-time).

 To avoid cross-site-scripting, the business cockpit backend acts as a proxy to business services.
 This spans one consistent umbrella of security across the entire application.
-Any "Workflow Module" has to register to the business cockpit on startup to initialize the respective proxy.
+Every "Workflow Module" has to register to the business cockpit on startup to initialize the respective proxy.

 To provide lists of user tasks and workflows any business